troldal/OpenXLSX/README.md

 encoding.
 Welcome to the wonderful world of unicode on Windows 🤮

 ### Zip Library
 An Excel-file is essentially just a bunch of .xml files wrapped in a .zip archive.
 OpenXLSX uses a 3rd party library to extract the .xml files from the .zip archive.
-The default library used by OpenXLSX is Zippy, which is an object-oriented wrapper around miniz.
+The default library used by OpenXLSX is KZip, which is an object-oriented wrapper around miniz.
 The miniz library is fast, and is header-only, which is ideal for OpenXLSX.

 However, it is possible to use a different zip-library, if you want to.
 In rare cases, you may experience stability issues with miniz.
 In those cases, it may be useful to try a different zip-library.

-Using the Zippy/miniz library requires no special efforts; it will work straight out of the box.
+Using the KZip/miniz library requires no special efforts; it will work straight out of the box.
 Using a different zip-library, however, will require some work.

 In order to use a different zip-library, you must create a wrapper class that conforms to the interface specified by the IZipArchive class.
 Note that this is implemented using *type erasure*, meaning that no inheritance is required; the class just needs to have a conforming interface, thats all.
 After that, provide an object of the class and supply it to the OpenXLSX constructor.